 Athletics contribute to a well-balanced school program.
 Our students are taught the fundamentals of games, sportsmanship, and fair play at all times.
 Parents must keep in mind that even with the best coaching, use of the most advanced protective equipment, and strict observance of the rules, injuries are still a possibility.
 Greenville Public Schools requires parental authorization for a child to participate in athletics.
 To be eligible to participate in interschool activities, a student must meet requirements established by the Mississippi High School Activities Association (MHSAA).
-(Special Education students in middle and high school will have their eligibility determined on an individual basis.)
+MHSAA rules prohibit 6th grade students from participating in interschool activities.